Supreme Court to tackle immigration, voting rights, unions: A look at major cases on justices' agenda

 Religious freedom

-Another test of religious freedom before the Supreme Court comes with National Institute of Family and Life Advocates v.
+Another test of religious freedom before the Supreme Court came with National Institute of Family and Life Advocates v.
 Becerra.
-In that case, NIFLA, a nonprofit representing pro-life and religious pregnancy centers, is suing California over a law that requires pregnancy centers to inform patients about family planning options available in the state, including abortion.
+In that case, NIFLA, a nonprofit representing pro-life and religious pregnancy centers, sued California over a law that requires pregnancy centers to inform patients about family planning options available in the state, including abortion.

+On June 26, the Supreme Court overturned California’s regulations in a 5-4 ruling.
+The ruling also casts doubts on similar laws in Hawaii and Illinois.

-NIFLA President Thomas Glessner has argued that the law requires anti-abortion centers to be “advertising for abortion.”
+NIFLA President Thomas Glessner argued that the law requires anti-abortion centers to be “advertising for abortion.”

 “Can the government impose and compel a faith-based ministry to proclaim a message that they are fundamentally opposed to with the risk of being fined or shut down?
 That’s the issue here,” Glessner previously told Fox News.